Dani Reese: What's his strength?

 - Buddy Cop Show:

-- Subverted, Crews and Reese are definitely not close off-duty or on duty.
-Though they grow an increasingly symbiotic relationship over the course of the show, and they clearly take their partnership seriously.
-They care about each other quite a bit.
+- Subverted, as Crews and Reese aren't very close off-duty or on duty.
+They do grow an increasingly symbiotic relationship over the course of the show, and they clearly take their partnership seriously and are willing to go out on a limb for each other - but as partners more than close friends.

 - Crews and Bobby seemed to have had this kind of partnership in the back-story.
 He's one of the few people from Charlie's old life who never denounced him (including his wife).
 As a result, Bobby spent several years as a pariah within the department and may have stalled his career permanently.